Irish vs. the KKK: the Irish won…

 So, on St. Patrick’s Day, as part of your celebration, send out a good thought to those Irish folks who stood up to the KKK.
 And while you’re at it, send one out to Los San Patricios. c/s

 Copyright 2022 by Salomon Baldenegro.
-To contact Sal write: email@example.com San Patricio Battalion image courtesy of Sergio Hernández.
+To contact Sal write: firstname.lastname@example.org San Patricio Battalion image courtesy of Sergio Hernández.
 All other images in the public domain.
+This article was originally publishedon March 12, 2022.